cephalization/chihuahua-bot/README.md

 If docker isn't working or you don't want to use docker you will have to load the environment variables some other way

 `token=slackbot_api_token <other env vars from .env> ./chihuahua-bot`

+### Useful development commands

+This section is mostly dedicated to docker since it makes development so much easier.

+- `docker-compose up` will run the last built version of the bot and print output of all containers
+  - `docker-compose up --build` will rebuild all the containers, useful when files change
+  - `docker-compose up -d` will run the containers in the background
+  - I usually run `docker-compose up --build -d`
+- `docker-compose down` will tear down all containers
+- `docker image prune` will delete stopped containers to get some disk space back
+- `docker logs <container>` will show you the output of a container running in the background
+  - `docker logs chibot` will show you the bot's output
+  - `docker logs mongodb` will show you the db output
+- `docker exec -it <container> /bin/bash` will put you in a terminal inside a container
+  - `docker exec -it mongodb /bin/bash` will be useful to query the mongodb manually.
+  - You could also download a mongo gui (mongodb compass) and point it to the default mongo ports it provides while the container is running.